element-hq/element-web/docs/review.md

 * Reviewers should be explicit about required versus optional changes
   * Reviews are conversations and the PR author should feel comfortable discussing and pushing back on changes before making them
+* Reviewers are encouraged to ask for tests where they believe it is reasonable
 * Core team should lead by example through their tone and language
 * Take the time to thank and point out good code changes
 * Using softer language like "please" and "what do you think?" goes a long way